Economics » Centre College Directory

 Ravi Radhakrishnan joined Centre College in 2012 as Assistant Professor of Economics.

 Prior to joining Centre College, he was a Visiting Assistant Professor of Economics at Washington and Lee University.
 His research interests lie in the area of economic growth and political economy.
 He teaches a variety of classes at Centre College including macroeconomic analysis, economic growth, international trade, and Money & Banking.

 He received is Ph.D. in economics from Virginia Tech., and a bachelor’s and master’s in economics from Delhi University, India.

 File last updated: 1/18/17

-Steve Winrich is professor of economics at Centre College, where he has taught since 1981.
-He also serves the College as director of institutional research.
+Steve Winrich retired as professor of economics at Centre College in 2017, where he had taught since 1981.

 Winrich’s teaching and research interests include economic theory, history of economic thought, political economy, methodology, environmental, and labor.
 He also has an interest and strong skills in the use of technology for college-level teaching, research, and business.
 He is a developer and consultant for statistical, spreadsheet, and database management software.

 Winrich holds a B.A. from the University of Louisville; he completed his M.A. and Ph.D. at the University of Kentucky.